 When it comes to a Dutch Style Aquascape, like the one pictured above, there are rules about what fish should be in the tank.
 The rule says that every layer of the aquarium should have inhabitants.
 There should be top-dwellers like gourami’s or killifish, mid-dwellers like tetras or rasboras and finally there should be some bottom-dwelling fish like corydoras.

-Neon tetra’s are colorful and rather shy, but in a group find courage to swim around among the plants.
+Cardinal tetra’s are colorful and rather shy, but in a group find courage to swim around among the plants.
 Their color adds so much to the look of your aquarium that I guarantee you’ll like it.
 The blue looks like bright LED lights.
-If you add a group of 10 or more neon tetras to your planted tank you’ll not be disappointed.
+If you add a group of 10 or more cardinal tetras to your planted tank you’ll not be disappointed.